zanderarnao/Twitter-Hate-Speech/hate-speech-report.md

-Here I apply this method to [Thomas Davidson’s](https://github.com/t-davidson/hate-speech-and-offensive-language) open source sample of possible hate speech.
+Here I apply this method to [Thomas Davidson’s](https://github.com/t-davidson/hate-speech-and-offensive-language) open source sample of potential Twitter hate speech.
 As the GitHub explains, he scraped more than 20,000 Twitter posts that used language found in [Hatebase’s](https://hatebase.org) hate speech lexicon and employed a team of research assistants (RA’s) to manually code said posts into one of three categories: hate speech, offensive language, or neither.

 Below I explore the posts coded as “hate speech”.
-I originally intended to perform topic analysis on posts where the RA’s determinations were divided vs. in consensus and then on hate speech vs. offensive language, but separate obstacles impeded each of those efforts, inducing me to narrow my focus to hate speech generally.
+I originally intended to perform topic analysis on posts where the RA’s determinations were divided vs. in consensus and then on hate speech vs. offensive language (the posts that were not hate speech), but separate obstacles impeded each of those efforts, inducing me to narrow my focus to hate speech generally.
 I elaborate on these decisions below, but first – our data.

 ``` r
 # download .csv from GitHub